Alvin Hollingsworth: Early life and comics

 Historian Shaun Clancy, citing Fawcett Comics writer-editor Roy Ald as his source, identified Hollingsworth as an artist on Fawcett's Negro Romance #2 (Aug.
 1950).

-Hollingsworth graduated from City College of New York, Phi Beta Kappa, as a fine arts major, and later completed some graduate work.
-In the mid-1950s, he worked on newspaper comic strips including Kandy (1954-1955) from the Smith-Mann Syndicate, as well as Scorchy Smith (1953-1954) and, with George Shedd, Marlin Keel (1953-1954).
+Hollingsworth graduated from City College of New York in 1956, Phi Beta Kappa, as a fine arts major, and earned his master's degree there in 1959.
+In the mid-1950s, while still a student, he worked on newspaper comic strips including Kandy (1954-1955) from the Smith-Mann Syndicate, as well as Scorchy Smith (1953-1954) and, with George Shedd, Marlin Keel (1953-1954).

 During the 1960s, Hollingsworth taught illustration at the High School of Art & Design in Manhattan.

 Fine art career

-Hollingsworth thereafter left comics for a career as a fine art painter, and from 1980 until retiring in 1998 he taught art as a professor at Hostos Community College of the City University of New York.
+Hollingsworth left comics for a career as a fine art painter.
+From 1980 until retiring in 1998 he taught art as a professor at Hostos Community College of the City University of New York.
 As a painter, his subjects included such contemporary social issues as civil rights for women and African Americans, as well as jazz and dance.
 Of one subject he painted, an African Jesus Christ, he told Ebony magazine in 1971, "I have always felt that Christ was a Black man," and said the subject represented a "philosophical symbol of any of the modern prophets who have been trying to show us the right way.
 To me, Malcolm X and Martin Luther King are such prophets."
 An authority on fluorescent paint, he worked in both representational and abstract art.

 In the summer of 1963, Hollingsworth and fellow African-American artists Romare Bearden and William Majors formed the group Spiral in order to help the Civil Rights Movement through art exhibitions.
 At some point during the 1960s, he directed an art program teaching young students commercial art and fine art at the Harlem Parents Committee Freedom School.
-Examples of Hollingsworth's work are held in the permanent collections of the Smithsonian National Museum of African American History and Culture, the Brooklyn Museum, and the Harvey B. Gantt Center for African-American Arts+Culture, in Charlotte, North Carolina.
+Examples of Hollingsworth's work are held in the permanent collections of the Smithsonian National Museum of African American History and Culture, the Hudson River Museum, the Brooklyn Museum, and the Harvey B. Gantt Center for African-American Arts+Culture, in Charlotte, North Carolina.
 His work is also held in numerous academic, corporate and private collections.

 Personal life

 Hollingsworth was married to wife Marjorie, and had children Kim, Raymond, Stephen, Kevin, Monique, Denise and Jeanette.
-He was living in New York's Westchester County at the time of his death at age 72.
+He was living in New York's Westchester County at the time of his death on July 14, 2000, at age 72.